Prajwalbr77/My-journey-s/README.md

-# My-journey-s
+# My-journeys.
-This is my first Git repository
+This is my first Git Repository.
 Author - PRAJWAL BR